-of Channels Maximum Sampling Rate (per channel) 18 20,000 sps
+of Channels Maximum Sampling Rate (per channel)

+18 3 20,000 sps via record in place

+10,000 sps via data streaming

-^{} All channels are recorded even if they are not programmed.
+All channels are recorded.

 With 8 GB or 16 GB available for data storage, there are 4,000 M samples or 8,000 M samples available (1 sample = 2 bytes), respectively.
 To determine the maximum recording time, divide the number of samples by the product of the sampling rate and the number of channels.